-The program fits the needs of both part-time and full-time students.
+The program fits the needs of both part-time and full-time students, and can be completed following either a thesis or non-thesis degree plan.
 Many graduate courses are offered once weekly in the evening or at other times convenient for working individuals.
 Students benefit from the mix of perspectives and experiences held by participants in courses.
 Full-time students gain from the practical knowledge of the working professionals, who are in turn challenged by the current theoretical knowledge of those with recent undergraduate degrees.
 Students like the small class sizes and the close association with faculty.
 Fully prepared students usually complete the program in two years.
 Part-time students normally complete the program in three to five years.